-Other measures of program effectiveness in SFY 2018 include: 58 individuals voluntarily entered treatment for either substance abuse or mental health services; eight (8) individual participated in employment training or an educational endeavor; five (5) individuals obtained employment; and 31 new landlords were recruited in addition to the 45 already providing rental units for HF clients, further increasing the inventory for permanent housing.
+Other measures of program effectiveness in SFY 2019 include: 18 individuals voluntarily entered treatment for either substance abuse or mental health services; eight (8) individual participated in employment training or an educational endeavor; five (5) individuals obtained employment; and 56 new landlords were recruited in addition to the 76 already providing rental units for HF clients, further increasing its inventory for permanent housing.

-Key performance measures and outcomes for the HF program include: assisting clients to gain employment to the extent possible, and assisting with their application for public or other financial benefits to increase and stabilize income.
-Typically, the sources of such income for HF clients have been (in order of prevalence): Social Security Disability Income (SSDI), General Assistance (GA), Supplemental Security Income (SSI), VA income, and employment.
+Key performance measures and outcomes for the HF program include assisting clients to gain employment to the extent possible and assisting with their application for public or other financial benefits to increase and stabilize income.
+Typically, the sources of such income for HF clients have been (in order of prevalence) Social Security Disability Income (SSDI), General Assistance (GA), Supplemental Security Income (SSI), VA income, and employment.

-During the SFY 2018, 54 clients achieved document ready status for housing placement; five (5) clients assigned representative payee; 14 clients enrolled in addiction treatment services; six (6) clients enrolled into education or vocational program; 66 clients increased their income; 55 clients increased their assistance income (e.g. SSI, SSDI, VA); and six (6) clients increased their public non-cash benefits (e.g. SNAP, WIC, etc.).
-These other sources of cash assistance alleviates the cost of their housing.
-The HF program per client housing cost is reduced once an individual's placement is stabilized and they can apply, and are approved for benefits by the above programs.
+During the SFY 2019, 116 clients achieved document ready status for housing placement, 13 clients assigned a representative payee, 18 clients enrolled in addiction treatment services, 9 clients enrolled into education or vocational programs, 51 clients were able to increase income, 29 clients increased their assistance income (e.g. SSI, SSDI, VA), and 15 clients increased access to public benefits (e.g. SNAP, WIC, TANF).
+Increases in income alleviate the cost of their housing, and HF program per client housing cost is reduced once an individual's placement is stabilized, and they are able to apply and are approved for benefits by the above programs.
 Once employed or approved for financial assistance, the individuals are asked to pay no more than 30% of their income toward housing costs.